ApexRMS/prioritizr/docs/climate_refugia_prioritization_tutorial.md

   b.
 Click on the <b>Importance</b> node, and review the following input set to <i>Yes</i>:
   <br>
   <div class=indentation>
-    i. <i>Replacement cost</i> - calculates importance scores for the lakes selected in the solution based on the replacement cost method. <!--cite Caseza and Moilanen, 2006?-->
+    i. <i>Replacement cost</i> - calculates importance scores for the lakes selected in the solution based on the replacement cost method. <!--cite Cabeza and Moilanen, 2006?-->
   </div>
 </div>